oroinc/documentation/crm/README.md

 ### [Community Guide](https://www.oroinc.com/doc/orocrm/current/community)

-Learn about our development process and how you can contribute to the Oro Platform.
+Learn about our development process and how you can contribute to the OroPlatform.

 ## Build Documentation in Local Environment